poult-lab/daily-word/english_words_ learning.md

 02.intimidate /ɪnˈtɪmɪdeɪt/

-[vt] They were accused of intimidating people into voting for them.
+[vt] They were accused of intimidating people into voting for them./ Shaq admitted that the only one he couldn't intimidate was Hakeem./She refused to be intimidated by their threats.
+I hired this duck to intimidate you.

 "to frighten or threaten sb so that they will do what you want"